AlexB52/middleman-template/source/blog/2020-12-05-service-object-alternative.html.md

   </small>
 </div>

 **Service objects are overused.** They have become the default solution for any new features in a Rails codebase.
-They're also hard to talk about as they mean different things for different people so here is how I define them:
+They're also hard to talk about as they mean different things for different people.
+Here is how I define them:

-* Any class which have **one** public `#perform` or `#call` method.
+* Any class which has **one** public `#perform` or `#call` method
-* Any class which name describes an action.
+* Any class whose name describes an action.
 * Example: `PublishApprovedPost.perform(post: @post)`

-The intent of the article is to broaden our options as Rails developers and describe an alternative to using service objects with **ActiveModel::Model** on Plain Old Ruby Objects (POROs).
+The intent of this article is to broaden our options as Rails developers and describe an alternative to using service objects with **ActiveModel::Model** on Plain Old Ruby Objects (POROs).
 This is a reliable but undervalued approach that should be part of every Rails developer's toolbox.
-The article outlines this method in further detail.
+This article outlines this method in further detail.

 ## The feature